Portrait Photography

 A tip to see this in advance before heading to post-production is to set your camera in monochrome mode.

-If you decide to do this, be sure that you are shooting in RAW in case you want to develop a colored version of your portrait as well in post-production.
+If you decide to do this, be sure to shoot in RAW in case you want to develop a colored version of your portrait in post-production.

-I often don’t set my camera to monochrome mode and I just pay special attention to the highlights and shadow in the scene, making sure that there is good contrast between the two.
+I often don’t set my camera to monochrome mode; instead, I pay special attention to the highlights and shadows in the scene, making sure that there is good contrast between the two.

 4. Be Mindful of the Texture